What will you put in your neighbourhood newsletter?

-What will make people read it?
+What will make people read your newsletter?

-Remember that it’s not always easy for people to get their thoughts down on paper.
+It’s not always easy for people to get their thoughts down on paper.
 You might want to talk to them and then write up an article based on that conversation.
 Be sure to check it with them before it goes in the newsletter.

-Ideas for content
+Ideas for things to include

 About your group